How do we give service?

 We have identified five avenues in which we can direct our service activities.
 Here is a brief description of each:-

 - Club Service - focuses on making clubs strong.
 A thriving club is anchored by strong relationships and an active membership development plan.
-We encourage all members to get involved in the activities of the club, to help lead projects - under guidance from more experienced members if appropriate, to contribute new ideas and expertise and accept leadership positions when asked.
+We encourage all members to get involved in the activities of the club, to help lead projects (under guidance from more experienced members if appropriate), to contribute new ideas and expertise and accept leadership positions when asked.

 - Vocational Service - calls on every Rotarian to work with integrity and use their vocational expertise to improve the problems and needs of society.
 This may be simply guiding the Club's thinking and planning, to helping local organisations to develop, to helping out with Rotary projects overseas.

 - Community Service - encourages every Rotarian to find ways to improve the quality of life for people in their communities and to serve the public interest.
 We do that both individually and as a Club.
+Because we are a wide-spread group our community service will often involve helping another local Rotary club's activities.

 - International Service - exemplifies our global reach in promoting peace and understanding.
 We support this service avenue by sponsoring or volunteering on international projects, seeking partners abroad, and more.